F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_snat.html.markdown

 * `name` - (Required) Name of the snat

+* `partition` - (Optional) Displays the administrative partition within which this profile resides

 * `origins` - (Optional) IP or hostname of the snat

 * `snatpool` - (Optional) Specifies the name of a SNAT pool.
 You can only use this option when automap and translation are not used.

 * `mirror` - (Optional) Enables or disables mirroring of SNAT connections.

+* `autolasthop` -(Optional) Specifies whether to automatically map last hop for pools or not.
+The default is to use next level's default.

+* `sourceport` - (Optional) Specifies whether the system preserves the source port of the connection.
+The default is preserve.
+Use of the preserve-strict setting should be restricted to UDP only under very special circumstances such as nPath or transparent (that is, no translation of any other L3/L4 field), where there is a 1:1 relationship between virtual IP addresses and node addresses, or when clustered multi-processing (CMP) is disabled.
+The change setting is useful for obfuscating internal network addresses.

+* `translation` - (Optional) Specifies the name of a translated IP address.
+Note that translated addresses are outside the traffic management system.
+You can only use this option when automap and snatpool are not used.

+* `vlansdisabled` - (Optional) Disables the SNAT on all VLANs.